The most basic of litter boxes is a litter box or litter tray that is uncovered, closely followed by much the same thing but with a cover or lid.

 The dust from some litters can cause problems for asthmatic cats in an enclosed box.

-Have you read our guide
+read our guide

 How To Look After A Litter Box?